ioet/time-tracker-backend/cosmosdb_emulator/README.md

 Available Actions:

 - Create: Allows creating new fake data about a certain entity.
-- Delete: Allows creating cosmos data about a certain entity.
+- Delete: Allows deleting information of an entity in the cosmos emulator.

 > To delete information about a certain entity you have to take into account the relationship that this entity has with other entities, since this related information will also be eliminated,